 I mean, don’t get me wrong, I do love sweet potatoes, cooked in pretty much any way (although just plain baked sweet potatoes are my favourite).
 Which means that you’ll probably get to see more sweet potato recipes from me from now on.

 And kids usually love them too, for their naturally sweet taste, but guess what, not mine!!!
-My heart aches when they both turns their heads in disgust when I give them sweet potatoes.n What’s the matter with these kids, hey?Oh well, more for mummy and daddy.
+My heart aches when they both turns their heads in disgust when I give them sweet potatoes.
+What’s the matter with these kids, hey?Oh well, more for mummy then.

 This breakfast sweet potato hash is loaded with all the goodness: red peppers, spring onions, garlic, kale, some perfectly cooked eggs in a nest, and some smoked Spanish chorizo for extra flavour.